andreazamo39/website/content/teaching/_index.md

   <div class="teach-item-title">Digital Strategy</div>
   <div class="teach-item-univ">Engage EU</div>
   <div class="teach-item-desc">
-    Course taught at the master’s level.
+    Course taught at the **master’s level**.
 The course examines digital transformation as a multidimensional process that reshapes business models, organizational processes, and customer relationships.
 It focuses on the strategic role of digital technologies and data as key enablers of innovation, platform-based competition, and market disruption, and equips students with the analytical and managerial frameworks needed to design and implement effective digital strategies.
-    Rating: 4.9/5
+    **Rating: 4.9/5**
   </div>
 </div>